RashaAlamoud/Flowers-Image-Classifier-with-TensorFlow/README.md

 The classifier was trained with the oxford_flowers102 dataset from TensorFlow.

 The saved model can be run from the predict.py script and can work with any image (it will try to classify it as one of the 102 flower classes that the model was trained on).

+# Project File
+You can see the project file here